lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 - **7** is mapped to **200**, `ROW 2` in table A
 - **9** is mapped to **200**, `ROW 2` in table A

+On the other hand, this mapping includes all the elements in the domain and, therefore, is a *complete mapping*.

 This simple example gives a visual representation of the meaning for a **referential integrity constraint mapping** in a relationship between tables.
-The values in the `fk` columns is a **subset of the values** in the primary key column, (`pk`), in table A. Hence, **the combination of the primary and foreign key values in table B uniquely identifies the matching rows in both tables**.
+The values in the `fk` columns is a **subset of the values** in the primary key column, (`pk`), in table A. Hence, **the combination of the primary and foreign key values in the parent and child table B uniquely identifies the matching rows in both tables**.

+The **uniqueness of the joining table rows can even be determined by the primary key values in the child table **!**, as we'll see soon.

 ![mapping row](./images/29_mappingrow.png)